When we pick apples we put them in sacks to keep them in good condition.

-We take the sacks the apples have been collected and stored in and open them on the sorting table.
+We take the sacks of apples and open them on the sorting table.
 The table was made by a friend and simply consists of some horizontal wooden slats that are wide enough for debris, like leaves, to fall through.
-I've attached a sack underneath to collect all the bits and any rotten apples.

-Once any apples that are badly bruised or mouldy are removed they are released into the washing bath.
+A sack underneath collects all the bits and any rotten apples.
+Any apples that are badly bruised or mouldy are removed before they are released into the washing bath.

 The washing bath contains clean water where the apples are swirled and stirred to remove any further dirt or grime.

-Milling & Pressing
+Milling and Pressing

-FERMENTING & TESTING
+FERMENTING AND TESTING

-Once the cider has settled, we bottle adding a very small amount of sugar so that it ferments further in the bottle and produces a slight ‘petillant’ sparkle.
+Once the cider has settled, we bottle it, adding a very small amount of sugar so that it ferments further in the bottle and produces a slight ‘petillant’ sparkle.